-4.3 Information sharing decisions should be recorded whether the decision is taken to share or not.
+- 4.3 Information sharing decisions should be recorded whether the decision is taken to share or not.
 If the decision is to share, reasons should be cited including what information has been shared and with whom.
-If the decision is not to share, it is

-4.4 Employees should use their judgement when making decisions on what information to share and should consult with their manager if in doubt.
+If the decision is not to share, it is good practice to record the reasons for this decision and discuss them with the requester. - 4.4 Employees should use their judgement when making decisions on what information to share and should consult with their manager if in doubt.
 The most important consideration is whether sharing information is necessary to safeguard and protect a service user / employee.